pampatzoglou/articles/db.md

 ```

-# Regarding security
+# Regarding lifecycle management

-### How to make all these possible

-These are the tools I leveraged:

-#### helm / argo hooks

 Use two different jobs to handle the distinct aspects of the application lifecycle.
 The first Job runs first only on installation and its single responsibility is to create the database with the required parameters.
-In fact it will run even before installation as we use the `pre-install` hook, which means before any application-specific resources are created.
+In fact, it will run even before installation as we use the `pre-install` hook, which means before any application-specific resources are created.

 ```yaml
 apiVersion: batch/v1